example42/example42.github.io/_posts/2015-10-30-first-guide-steps.md

 - A modular **slides deck**
 - A practical **Puppet Universal Reference**

-We have launched an [IndieGogo campaign](http://igg.me/at/guide42) about it, which actually is proceeding in quite a miserable way, but that won't stop us from trying to deliver high quality material for who wants to learn and use Puppet.
+We have launched an [IndieGogo campaign](http://igg.me/at/guide42) about it, which actually is proceeding in quite a miserable way, but that won't stop us from trying to deliver quality material for who wants to learn and use Puppet.

 This first output of the guide is **here now**: a set of 42 slides for Puppet beginners.
 It's the first module of the slides deck (others are expected for more expert users).

-The slides are published on [GitHub](https://github.com/example42/puppetguide-slides/tree/master/Beginner), we will publish them on the web as soon as a few technical issues, mostly due to the tools we wanted to use to show them, are sorted out.
+The slides markdown code is on [GitHub](https://github.com/example42/puppetguide-slides/tree/master/Beginner), we will publish them, in rendered format, on the web as soon as a few technical issues, mostly due to the tools we wanted to use to show them, are sorted out.

-In the meantime you can see them using [Showoff](https://github.com/puppetlabs/showoff) following these instructions:
+In the meantime you can see them from your computer using [Showoff](https://github.com/puppetlabs/showoff) following these instructions:

     # Install the showoff gem
     gem install install